cmiddlemas/exciton_dynamics/README.md

 # exciton_dynamics
-A package to compute Lindblad spectra and long-lived dynamics of exciton systems with varying connection topologies.
+A package to compute Lindblad spectra and long-lived dynamics of exciton-like systems with varying connection topologies.

 Examples of use can be found in test_scripts and run_scripts.
 To use a newer